jdepoix/youtube-transcript-api/README.md

 ### Working around IP bans using the CLI

-If you are running into `ReqestBlocked` or `IpBlocked` errors, because YouTube blocks your IP, you can work around this using residential proxies as explained in
+If you are running into `RequestBlocked` or `IpBlocked` errors, because YouTube blocks your IP, you can work around this using residential proxies as explained in
 [Working around IP bans](#working-around-ip-bans-requestblocked-or-ipblocked-exception).
 To use [Webshare "Residential" proxies](https://www.webshare.io/?referral_code=w0xno53eb50g) through the CLI, you will have to